scionproto/scion/doc/dev/design/private-ISDs.rst

 Endhost: Sending Traffic
 ------------------------
-Endhosts need to be able to know all P-ISDs that the local AS AS is part of, at least if it wants to use a "private" connection (i.e. inside a given P-ISD).
+Endhosts can, but don´t need to, know their AS's P-ISD.
+They can get information about P-ISDs from the topofile, control service or from an extended version of the new endhost API service.

+When requesting segments, an endhost may specify specific P-ISDs for which it requires segments.
+If no P-ISD is given, the path server should return any segments it deems fitting.

 When constructing a path, an endhost must take care to use segments that are all either from the same P-ISD or all from public ISDs.